A rigorous introduction to linear models: Bayesian Linear Model: Semi-Conjugate Prior Distribution

-As for the reason of using the gamma distribution as the prior for precision, we quote the description from \citet{kruschke2014doing}: \begin{mdframed}[hidealllines=\mdframehidelineNote,backgroundcolor=\mdframecolorNote] Because of its role in conjugate priors for normal likelihood function, the gamma distribution is routinely used as a prior for precision (i.e., inverse variance).
-But there is no logical necessity to do so, and modern MCMC methods permit more flexible specification of priors.
-Indeed, because precision is less intuitive than standard deviation, it can be more useful to give standard deviation a uniform prior that spans a wide range. \end{mdframed}
+We will use the Gamma distribution as the prior for the inverse variance (precision) parameter of a Gaussian distribution.
+A formal definition of the Gamma distribution is provided in Definition~\ref{definition:gamma_distri}.
+The choice of the Gamma distribution as the prior for precision is motivated by the rationale provided in \citet{kruschke2014doing}: \begin{itemize} \item ``Because of its role in conjugate priors for normal likelihood function, the Gamma distribution is routinely used as a prior for precision (i.e., inverse variance).
+But there is no logical necessity to do so, and modern Markov chain Monte Carlo (MCMC) methods permit more flexible specification of priors.
+Indeed, because precision is less intuitive than standard deviation, it can be more useful to give standard deviation a uniform prior that spans a wide range." \end{itemize}